reliablerascal/sounds-of-toxins/README.md

 # The Sounds of Toxins
-_A sonifiction of Minnetonka, Minnesota's 10-day Air Quality Index (AQI) Forecast?_
+_A sonifiction of Minnetonka, Minnesota's 10-day Air Quality Index (AQI) Forecast from 20 July 2023_

-This project is an experiment in rendering data through data sonification- specifically, rendering AQI concern levels as musical chords.
+This project is an experiment in rendering data through sonification- specifically, translating AQI concern levels into musical chords.

 My approach is based on the following presumptions:
 <ol>
-<li>The relative lack of published data sonification, compared to data visualization, shouldn't necessarily suggest that it's an inherently limited form.
+<li>The relative lack of published data sonification journalism, compared to data visualization, shouldn't necessarily suggest that it's an inherently limited form.
 Astronomer Matt Russo posits that its limited use is based in part on the present <a href="https://open.spotify.com/episode/6FgEpVFqtecHZS9Z0Sj8r0?si=6ReoipyKSDW0RpwXMFDpkw
 " target="_blank">lack of formal instruction on how to interpret sonifications</a>.
 <li>Sonification has some <a href="https://open.spotify.com/episode/6FgEpVFqtecHZS9Z0Sj8r0?si=6ReoipyKSDW0RpwXMFDpkw
-" target="_blank">proven analytical use cases</a> and <a href="https://www.loudnumbers.net/" target="_blank">artistic uses</a> but might most effectively be tailored to convey emotional response to data
+" target="_blank">proven analytical use cases</a> and <a href="https://www.loudnumbers.net/" target="_blank">artistic uses</a> but might most effectively be tailored to convey data through eliciting an emotional response
-<li>While relying on rhythm, tempo, and pitch of individual tones could convey data, this approach requires a fixed, rigid timeframe and could provoke passivity on the part of the listener.
-A single chord, which conveys all of its information in one instant, could be a more effective means of conveying specific data points interactively.
+<li>While existing data sonficiation techniques often rely on rhythm, tempo, and pitch of individual tones to convey data, a "time series" presentation of data could encourage passivity on the part of the listener.
+A single chord, in contrast, which conveys all of its information in one instant- making it potentially useful for conveying data interactively.
-<li>Emotional response to music can be affected by the relation between multiple notes played at the same time within a chord.
-Because different chords convey different levels of tension or stability, they can be roughly ranked as ordinal categories.
+<li>Emotional response to music can be affected by <a href="Single chords convey distinct emotional qualities to both naïve and expert listeners - Imre Lahdelma, Tuomas Eerola, 2016 " target="_blank">vertical harmony</a>, i.e. the relation between multiple notes played at the same time within a chord.
+Because different chords convey different levels of tension or stability, they might meaningfully be ranked as ordinal categories despite some intrinsic factors that might influence emotional connection.
 </ol>

 Here's my story, [The Sounds of Toxins](https://reliablerascal.github.io/sounds-of-toxins/), as published on GitHub.